 The key goal of the Belonging Class is to provide participants with a safe and supportive environment that encourages belonging at St. Mark’s.

-The sense that you belong to a church –that you can call St. Mark’s your church home — can come from simply knowing a core set of parishioners with whom you’ve shared common ground – and this class, through its content and the experiences of those in the circle provides that common ground.
-The class appeals to new members as well as those who have been members at St. Mark’s for some time, and many take this course, again and again, to make new friends and continue to experience belonging at a deeper level.
-Your connection to fellow participants in the Belonging class will become your touchstone within the larger St. Mark’s community.
+A sense of belonging to a church — calling St. Mark’s your church home — can come from simply knowing a core set of parishioners with whom you’ve shared common ground.
+Many take this course, again and again, to make new friends and continue to experience belonging at a deeper level.

 The Belonging Class is typically held once a year in the Spring for 9 weeks, with one or two weekend retreats.
-One of the clergy often leads the class, thereby providing a special opportunity to get to know their church leaders.
-Several lay teachers join the clergy in bringing this thoughtful material to light through experiential exercises.
+One of the clergy often leads the class, providing a special opportunity to get to know our church leaders.
+Check the Adult Education page for the class’s next offering.